 The Master of Arts in Social Justice (MASJ) degree requires completion of a minimum of thirty-six credits, which can be completed in as little as twenty-one months.
 Students may also choose to progress at a slower pace, taking up to thirty-six months to complete the program.
-The MASJ begins with an introductory colloquium course (UT 103), and concludes with a culminating colloquium course (UT 105)/project.
+The MASJ begins with an introductory colloquium course (UT 103), and concludes with a final colloquium course (UT 105) and project.

-The program is comprised of a required course on the foundations of/general social justice in addition to courses in four specific areas of distributional requirements.
+The program is comprised of a required course on the foundations of social justice in addition to courses in four specific areas of distributional requirements.
 The four distributional areas are ecojustice, racial and ethnic justice, gender and sexuality justice, and interreligious engagement.
 Students are required to take a minimum of three credits in each of these areas.
-Additional courses related to social justice goals are taken as general electives (including up to three credits of one-credit Supplemental Co-Curricular (SU) courses).
+Additional courses related to social justice goals are taken as general electives.